Why Is My Aircon Not Cold?

 - Airflow still feels normal in strength.

-3. Compressor or Start Fault
+3. Compressor Or Start Fault

 - Outdoor unit sounds wrong: too quiet, humming then stopping, or cycling.